jrd656/AdventureLand/README.md

 # How to improve potion consumption:

-So you've been over to the [discord channel](https://discordapp.com/channels/238332476743745536/238332476743745536) for AdventureLand, and you've read through all of the guides on the #Welcome page, and you're still stuck as to how you can possibly start improving on the default code you've been given?
+So you've been over to the [discord channel](https://discordapp.com/channels/238332476743745536/238332476743745536) for AdventureLand, and you've read through all of the guides on the #Welcome page.
+Lots of information there, but you still might be stuck as to how you can start improving on the default code you've been given?

 Well, you're not alone.
 In this guide I'm going to try guide you through the steps you can take to delve into the AdventureLand code and then start to build up a few of our own functions.